RKrueg/pig_dice_game/README.md

 Test: "It should return a random number between 1 and 6."
 Code: Player.diceRoll();
 Expected Output: a number between 1 and 6

+Test: "It should add each dice roll to the players currentScore"
+Code: Player.diceRoll();
+Expected Output: {
+  this.username = littleGuy;
+  this.currentScore = updated Score;
+}

+Test: "It should make currentScore = 0 if a 1 is rolled."
+Code: Player.diceRoll();
+Expected Output: {
+  this.username = littleGuy;
+  this.currentScore = 0;
+}
 ```